Englishson0909/EPA23_SHS/Final project.md

 -	This curriculum will be conducted over a period of 6 weeks, with classes scheduled once a week, each lasting for 90 minutes.

 ## 4. Sample Lesson
-- Lesson objectives: Students will be able to produce correct intonation when using wh-questions and yes/no questions.
+- Lesson objectives: Students will be able to produce correct intonation when using wh-questions and yes/no questions.[wordcloud](https://github.com/Englishson0909/EPA23_SHS/blob/main/wordcloud_shape.ipynb)
 - Warm-up activities: word cloud[, guessing game, listen and write
 - Instructional materials and methods (e.g., worksheet writing alibi report , Video clip, google translate, etc.)
 - Practice activities: individual tasks, group work (writng alibi report and asking questions)